optsuite/optlib/README.md

 - Taylor.lean: the local expansion of a differentiable function.

 ## Function
-- ClosedFunction.lean
+- ClosedFunction.lean: the basic definitions and the properties of closed functions.
-- Convex_Function.lean
+- Convex_Function.lean: the properties of convex functions.
-- Lsmooth.lean
+- Lsmooth.lean: the properties of L-smooth functions.
-- Minima_ClosedFunction.lean
+- Minima_ClosedFunction.lean: Weierstrass theorem for closed functions.
-- QuasiConvex_First_Order.lean
+- QuasiConvex_First_Order.lean: first order conditions for quasi-convex functions.
-- StronglyConvex.lean
+- StronglyConvex.lean: the properties of strongly convex functions.
+(Part of this has been merged into mathlib) (see https://github.com/leanprover-community/mathlib4/blob/master/Mathlib/Analysis/Convex/Strong.lean)
-- Subgradient.lean
+- Subgradient.lean: the basic definitions and the properties of subgradient.

 ## Optimal
-- Optimality_Condition_of_Unconstrained_Problem.lean
+- Optimality_Condition_of_Unconstrained_Problem.lean: first order optimality conditions for unconstrained optimization problems.

 ## Algorithm
-- Gradient_Descent.lean
+- Gradient_Descent.lean: convergence rate of gradient descent algorithm for smooth convex functions.
-- Gradient_Descent_Strongly_Convex.lean
+- Gradient_Descent_Strongly_Convex.lean: convergence rate of gradient descent algorithm for smooth strongly convex functions.
-- Nestrov_Smooth.lean
+- Nestrov_Smooth.lean: convergence rate of Nesterov accelerated gradient descent algorithm for smooth convex functions.

 ## Example
 - ConvexPerspectiveFraction.lean